-While turning 18 and heading to college is a major step in its own right, handing in the cap and gown and stepping off campus as an employed adult usher in a host of new considerations.
+While turning 18 and heading to college is a major step in its own right, graduating college and pursuing a career ushers in a host of new considerations.
 In our prior piece about turning 18, we outlined 10 items that provide the basis for launching a young adult’s financial life.
 Below are key items to consider when graduating from college or graduate school and starting a career.
 Of course, everyone’s situation is unique and requires adapting these guidelines as appropriate.

 SETTING A FOUNDATION